 - Wear supportive low-heeled shoes

-- Wear rigid inserts or custom orthotics made by a foot and ankle surgeon
+- Wear rigid inserts or custom orthotics made by a foot and ankle

 3. Ingrown Toenails - Excessive stress from tightly fitting shoes can cause painful